Malafas/OpenRA/ADS/4+1/SCENARIOS.md

-#Scenarios
+#Scenarios/Use Case View
+The scenarios describe sequences of interactions between objects and between processes.
+They are used to identify architectural elements and to illustrate and validate the architecture design.
+They also serve as a starting point for tests of an architecture prototype.
 In the OpenRA Game Engine, the end-user can do the following:
 * Play missions on single player mode in the Red Alert Mod;
 * Play skirmish on single player mode in the Red Alert Mod;
 * Play skirmish on multiplayer player mode in the Red Alert Mod;